topet2k12001/ddr-smut/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.
+These are scripts that need the actual tools/utilities.
+Place the tools/utilities in the `bin` folder.

 ### Prerequisites